keeferrourke/c-datastructures/README.md

-# C Data Structures
+# Competency, with C
+This repository is a disclaimer that, yes, I can and do code in C. For reasons that are beyond my control, I am unable to post of my project work written in the C programming language, in order to comply with University academic policies.

+**You will find no actual code here.**

-This repository is a plug for <https://git.krourke.org> &mdash; go there if you need proof that I can code in C.
+This repository is a plug for <https://git.krourke.org> &mdash; go there if you need to access significant project-work written in C.

 You will need to request a temporary account to view any code that is stored there.
 [Contact](https://krourke.org/contact) me to do so.

-**You will find no actual code here.**
+Alternatively, take a look at my public library [`libsea`](https://github.com/keeferrourke/libsea).
+This library is a limited set of frameworks, fully-fleshed out data structures, and utility functions that I have coded in my own time, of my own volition, outside the context of academics.
+This should give you an idea of what I'm capable of without requesting access to my private git repositories.

 ## So, why is this here?
 Chances are that you're looking at my Github because you're trying to get